- How to Remove the “The Operating System Cannot Be Booted Because of Important System Driver Errors” Notification

 - Follow the prompts to finish the process.

-The repair process will only attempt to replace the Windows operating system files, leaving your files intact.
-If performing a Windows repair doesn’t work, you might have to restore your system.
+The repair process replaces system files, leaving your files intact.
+If it doesn’t work, you might have to restore your system.

 Solution 6: Perform a System Restore